pmfarley/sas-viya-openshift-blog/sas-viya-openshift-blog-part2.md

 Create a `MachineSet` definition YAML file for each SAS Viya workload class needed.

-1. Create a YAML file for the `MachineSet` resource that contains the customized resource definition for your selected SAS Viya workload class, using the examples available from the repo above.
+1. Create a YAML file for the `MachineSet` resource that contains the customized resource definition for your selected SAS Viya workload class, using the examples mentioned earlier.
-   Ensure that you set the `<clusterID>` and `<role>` parameter values that apply to your environment.
+   Ensure that you set the _`<clusterID>`_ and _`<role>`_ parameter values that apply to your environment.

 2. If you are not sure which value to set for a specific field, you can check an existing machine set from your cluster: